sparkflows/fire-tools/rest-api-scripts/README.md

 `--access_token` : The access token generated from the Administrative tab of Sparkflows.

-`--workflow_zip_path` : The zip file containing the workflow that needs to be imported.
+`--workflow_json_path` : The json file containing the workflow that needs to be imported.

 `--project_id` : The ID of the project where the workflow should be imported.